When it comes to choosing the best trolling motor battery there are three basic types:

 3. Decide Battery Type

-Consider the key criteria and in the table (weight, cost and features) and decide on the best battery for you.
+Consider the key criteria in the table (weight, cost, and features) and decide on the best battery for you.

-Most people go with a AGM battery as it offers the best combination of value for money, weight and trouble free operation.
+Most people go with an AGM battery as it offers the best combination of value for money, weight, and trouble-free operation.
+Unlike wet cell batteries, they can also be installed upside down, sideways, or in any other configuration (as can lithium batteries).

-Lithium Iron Phosphate batteries are better in terms of durability and power-to-weight ratio and would be the number one choice if money were no object, but they are expensive.
+Lithium Iron Phosphate batteries are even better in terms of durability and the power-to-weight ratio and would be the number one choice if money were no object, but they are expensive.

-It’s worth noting those who fish in really old conditions love these batteries as they still pump out good power in extreme cold.
+It’s worth noting those who fish in really cold conditions love these batteries as they still pump out good power in extreme cold.

 Trolling Motor Battery Tips

-- Never mix battery types, nor old batteries with new batteries.
+- Never mix battery types or old batteries with new batteries.

 - Choose the correct charger for your battery: